Mold Remediation Services in Orlando, Florida

 Identify and stop the moisture source

 Mold cannot survive without moisture.
 If the cause is a plumbing leak, shut off the main water valve.
 For AC-related moisture, check the condensate drain line for clogs and the drain pan for cracks.
 If a vacation property was left without AC, turn the system on immediately and set it to 72°F to begin reducing humidity.
-Addressing the moisture source is non-negotiable — remediation without fixing the cause guarantees mold will return within weeks.
+Addressing the moisture source is non-negotiable — remediation without fixing the cause usually means mold returns within weeks.

 Isolate the affected area